ietf/vul-reporting-guidance/vul-reporting-guidance.md

 Judging “minor text edits or clarifications” is subjective.
 Generally speaking a “minor” edit meets the [definition of an errata](https://www.ietf.org/about/groups/iesg/statements/processing-rfc-errata/) that is meant ‘to fix "bugs" in the specification and should not be used to change what the community meant when it approved the RFC.’

 ### 7. Contact the document authors
 The contact information for all authors can be found at the end of each document.
+Be advised, contact information is not updated after the document is published so it may be out-of-date.

 ### 8. File an Errata
 An errata for published RFCs can be filed at https://www.rfc-editor.org/errata.php.